 The point of all of this is simply that going into college, I was as far from a skeptic as I possibly could have been, even though I was very interested in science.
 Now, you may think that I’m about to tell you that during college I took a bunch of science courses and they opened my eyes…but you’d be wrong.
 During my freshman year, I was quite impervious to facts.
 I was a biology major, so my freshman schedule included a zoology course, during which evolution was a frequent topic, but rather than seeing the errors of my ways, I clung to my misconceptions.
 Indeed, I was the type of student that you see on Youtube videos debating professors when the topic of evolution comes up, and I was totally deaf to their facts and well-reasoned arguments.

 So, if science courses didn’t make any difference, then what did?
 The answer may surprise many of my fellow skeptics/scientists.
 It was a philosophy course.
 During the first semester of my sophomore year, I took an introductory philosophy course, and that class literally changed my life, because it did something invaluable: it taught me to think critically.
 It taught me the rules of logic and how to tell the difference between a good argument and a bad argument.
 It exposed my biases and made me realize just how blind and arrogant I was being.
 That course provided a revolutionary light bulb moment that has literally shaped my entire life since.
 It gave me my raison d’être.
-It was my radioactive spider bite, my exposure to gamma radiation, etc. I distinctly remember sitting in my dorm room feeling simultaneously empowered by the logical tools that I was being given and horrified by how gullible I had been.
+It was my mutated-spider bite, my exposure to gamma radiation, etc. I distinctly remember sitting in my dorm room feeling simultaneously empowered by the logical tools that I was being given and horrified by how gullible I had been.

 Following that course, there was no going back.
 I wanted more.
 I wanted to get better at critical thinking, and most importantly, I wanted to actually understand the way that the universe worked.
 I was finally willing to challenge my views, and that is exactly what I did.
 I took more philosophy courses to hone my logical skills, I started actually listening to professors and considering their arguments, and I started questioning everything.
 I took each of my core views and for the first time in my life, I critically examined them.
 I actually tried to find problems with them, rather than blindly defaulting to the counterarguments I had been raised with, and if I’m honest, it was not easy or fun.
 I suffered many sleepless nights and spent months reading, studying, debating, and talking to people on both sides of each topic, but unlike every previous debate I had been in, I was trying to learn rather than trying to win.
 It was a slow and painful process that cost me friends and strained my relationship with my family, but it was worth it, because one by one nearly all of my core views crumbled.
 I suddenly could see the problems with the arguments that I had always used, and once I saw them, I couldn’t ignore them.
 As a result, I made a 180 degree turn on almost everything.
 My views on science, politics, ethics, religion, etc. all changed, and I emerged as a skeptic.